Federal judge to decide if transgender athlete case is moot - KTVZ

 Associated Press

 BOISE, Idaho (AP) — An Idaho woman says her lawsuit challenging the state’s ban on transgender athletes should continue moving through the court system because she is enrolled as a student at Boise State University and plans to play soccer on the school’s club team next spring.
-Lindsay Hecox, a transgender athlete, sued last year after Idaho passed a law barring transgender women from playing on women’s sports teams sponsored by public schools, colleges and universities.
-Attorneys for the state say Hecox has changed her mind in the past about remaining a Boise State student, and they want the case thrown out until it’s clear Hecox will compete in sports.
+Transgender athlete Lindsay Hecox sued last year after Idaho became the first state in the U.S. to pass a law barring transgender women from playing on women’s sports teams at public schools.
+Attorneys for the state say Hecox has changed her mind in the past about remaining a Boise State student, and they want the case tossed until it’s clear Hecox will compete in sports.